PTSD Signs and Symptoms

 In reaction to traumatic or highly stressful events, we can become paranoid.
 Our belief that we are unsafe causes us to act highly guarded and suspicious of others.
 We adopt this way of thinking to protect ourselves from being harmed or harassed.

 Shakiness is related to many common trauma symptoms like agitation, nervousness, anxiety, panic episodes, and substance abuse.

-When experiencing symptoms following trauma, we may use drugs and alcohol to cope as taking substances can temporarily reduce or numb the upsetting feelings we’re experiencing.
+When we’re experiencing symptoms following trauma, we may use drugs and alcohol to cope as taking substances can temporarily reduce or numb the upsetting feelings we’re experiencing.

 Are There Other PTSD Symptoms?

 Yes.
 Experiencing symptoms of trauma can also commonly include flashbacks, hypervigilance, nightmares, and sleep disturbances.

 Trauma affects us all differently.
 If you’re asking yourself “Do I have PTSD?” (which Stella refers to as PTSI) and think that you’re experiencing symptoms, take this PTSD test online.
 Or, contact our Patient Care Team directly by calling 1-866-497-9248 or emailing email@example.com.

 Treating Symptoms of PTSD with Stella

 In recent years, the Stellate Ganglion Block (SGB) has emerged as a promising treatment option for symptoms of trauma.
 Stella founders Dr. Eugene Lipov and Dr. Shauna Springer recently published a study with other trauma experts that indicates that the SGB is an effective treatment for trauma symptoms regardless of one’s gender, trauma type, PTSD-related medication use, history of suicide attempt, or age.6

 SGB by Stella has the potential to help millions of people with emotional trauma experience lasting relief.
 To learn more please visit our “How It Works” page.